-The statistical underpinning of the arrows shown in the left part of Figure 2 is a hypothesis test about the statistical significance of the magnitude of the gradient.
-The square of the magnitude has a limiting χ^2 distribution so such testing is straightforward.
+The statistical underpinning of the arrows shown in Figure 2a is a hypothesis test about the statistical significance of the magnitude of the gradient.
+The square of the magnitude has a limiting $\chi^2$ distribution so such testing is straightforward.
 See Section 2.4 of Godtliebsen, Marron and Chaudhuri (1999) for details.
-Depending on the size of the desired binning grid (we have found 64 × 64 to be generally reasonable as a trade off between resolution and computation time), the arrows drawn by S^3 may be too short for good visual impression.
-To address this, we allow "pooling across pixels" by combining them into 2 × 2 blocks.
+Depending on the size of the desired binning grid (we have found $64 \times 64$ to be generally reasonable as a trade off between resolution and computation time), the arrows drawn by $S^3$ may be too short for good visual impression.
+To address this, we allow "pooling across pixels" by combining them into $2 \times 2$ blocks.
 On each block, the 4 hypothesis tests are performed, and an arrow representing the coordinate-wise average direction, whose length is proportional to the number of significant results, is drawn.

-The statistical underpinning of the dots shown in the right part of Figure 2 are based on a hypothesis test about the eigenvalues of the Hessian matrix.
+The statistical underpinning of the dots shown in Figure 2b are based on a hypothesis test about the eigenvalues of the Hessian matrix.
 The distribution theory here is more complicated, but can be expressed in terms of a single distribution that has been tabulated by simulation.
-See Sections 2.5 and
+See Sections 2.5 and 6.3 of Godtliebsen, Marron and Chaudhuri (1999) for details.